 In response to our regular contributor, Srikanth, who asked us to explain what we mean by melodrama on this blog, I’ve dug out some old notes and dusted them down (See Srikanth’s comment on the posting for The Lady of Musashino).
 I hope they go some way to explaining why film scholars adopt a rather different view on melodrama compared to film reviewers.
 The notes were first written in 1998 for a project focusing on three melodramas, Rainer Werner Fassbinder’s Fear Eats the Soul (West Germany 1974) Jane Campion’s The Piano (France/Australia/NZ 1994) and Udayan Prasad’s My Son the Fanatic (UK/France 1997).
 The opening sections of these notes follow a brief intro below:

-‘Melodrama’ is used on this blog to refer to an ‘open’ category of films that might include a large number of what reviewers refer to as ‘dramas’, ‘romances’, ‘thrillers’ etc. (In the left-hand sidebar on this blog, ‘Melodrama’ is one of the largest categories.)
+‘Melodrama’ is used on this blog to refer to an ‘open’ category of films that might include a large number of what reviewers refer to as ‘dramas’, ‘romances’, ‘thrillers’ etc. (In the sidebar on this blog, ‘Melodrama’ is one of the largest categories.)
 The genre repertoire we envisage is both porous and fluid – accepting elements from other repertoires and itself overflowing into them.
 This open quality is problematic for reviewers and most audiences.
 It is also a problem that definitions of melodrama within the film industry have changed over time so that in some ways, melodrama now means the opposite to what it once meant.
 In the Hollywood of the 1930s, melodrama could be used to describe action films, but now it usually refers to ‘relationship films’.

 Why is film studies interested in melodrama?

-Besides its fluidity, melodrama has been an important subject for film and media Studies for three main reasons.
+Besides its fluidity, melodrama has been an important subject for film and media studies for three main reasons.

 1. Melodrama has always been primarily concerned with ‘popular culture’.
 Although the subject matter may sometimes be the lives of the rich and sophisticated, the appeal has always been to the widest possible audience.
-The modern offspring of melodrama includes both the disaster film like Titanic and television soap operas like EastEnders and Coronation Street or, in global terms, telenovelas such as Betty la fea (Ugly Betty).
+The modern offspring of melodrama includes both the disaster film like Titanic and television soap operas like EastEnders and Coronation Street in the UK or, in global terms, telenovelas such as Betty la fea (Ugly Betty).
 This concentration on the popular suited the polemical nature of film and media studies when it was establishing itself against more traditional academic views of ‘high culture’.